tendaiterrencemachaya/35472025_Churning_Customers/README.md

 2. Install dependencies using `pip install -r requirements.txt`.
 3. Run the application using `python app.py`.
 4. Access the application at `http://localhost:5000` in your web browser.

+## Conclusion

+- The project concludes with insights into the predictive capabilities of the neural network models and recommendations for leveraging the results to implement targeted customer retention strategies.

 ## Contributors:
 -  Tendai Terrence Machaya